Karen B. Walant, PH.D., L.C.S.W.

 Scheduling, Location & Licensure

-I see patients by appointment, and am flexible with both daytime and evening hours.
+I see patients primarily via telehealth, and also in person in MA.
+I am flexible with both daytime and evening hours.
 Weekend appointments are also available.
-My Ridgefield, CT, location allows me to serve people from a wide variety of areas including Westchester County, NY, and the Greater New York Metropolitan area.
 Frequency of appointments and duration of treatment are individualized based on your unique needs and therapy goals.
-I also offer online, phone, Skype, FaceTime, and text-based coaching.

 I would be glad to speak with you about scheduling an appointment.
 You can contact me by phone or email at 203-482-2402 or kwalant@gmailcom.

-For our first appointment together, I like to schedule one hour and 15 minutes to ensure that we cover all bases and establish rapport.
-All remaining appointments are 55 minutes, which is long enough to allow for a complete treatment, including fully immersing into discussions, time to recap, and any suggestions we may have for subsequent sessions.
+Our first contact is a free phone consultation of 20 - 30 minutes, during which we discuss what your current needs are and if I’m able to be of assistance to you.
+All appointments are 55 minutes, which is long enough to allow for a complete treatment, including fully immersing into discussions, time to recap, and any suggestions we may have for subsequent sessions.
+Very often, I’ll send you a text/email with specifics from what we discussed so you can refer to the information before the next appointment.
 Dialectical Behavioral Therapy (DBT) individualized treatment requires a more extensive timeframe, which we can discuss and arrange during our first appointment.

 plant hands making rainbow